 Hot Tip: For some more information about how this all works, check out our in-depth guide to Chase Ultimate Rewards points.

-Instead of taking cash-back, you can choose to transfer the points earned on your Freedom Flex card to a premium Chase Ultimate Rewards card (one that charges an annual fee).
+Instead of taking cash-back, you can transfer the points earned on your Freedom Flex card to a premium Chase Ultimate Rewards card (one that charges an annual fee).
 Transferring points will increase their value when you use them to book travel through the Chase Ultimate Rewards travel portal.

-The information for the Chase Freedom® Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.
+The information regarding the Chase Freedom® Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.